 As the years have quickly swept by Toby has been a patient and constant friend as I began my own family.
 Marriage, life, and two babies have left me with a heart filled with all of life’s greatest blessing.
 My children soon became my life and filled my every thought.
 Toby continued to wait patiently for me in the pasture until I had the time and energy for a brief but well deserved ride.
 As a mother I don’t get a lot of “me” time to relax and reflect, and that is okay.
 But, when I do get a free moment – You know exactly where I am headed.
 To the barn to steal a moment with an old friend who, no matter how long it his been, always treats me exactly the same.
 I always get that, I’m glad that you are here nicker, and rear-end nudge, the bucket dumping and spin in a circle while I try to get on Friend that is Toby.
 I get to have a peaceful moment to feel like the “old me” again and think about whatever crosses my relaxed and quieted mind.
 I am exceedingly grateful that I was given the opportunity to be moved so much by this goofy Spotted Pony and have my ever loving and ultra supportive parents to thank for that!

-When I had to think of a name for this blog I wanted it to be something that is really important to me – something that inspired me and something that has always centered around family.
 Toby is an intricate part of my family – He is strong, steady, and loving without fail – reminiscent of the kind of Mother and wife that I want to be.
 He has taught me kindness, and patience, trust, and perseverance, and to be proud… but not too proud.
 Through him have learned that no matter how much time, effort, and work you put into something that your best laid plans don’t always turn out like you hoped, but that is okay – if I do my best it will benefit me in the long run.
 He reminds me to be silly, have fun, eat candy, and to take it slow, because in the end those are the things that make life full.
-I named my blog in honor of a tremendous influence in my life and something that has shaped me into who I am.
-You can see how strongly I feel about my horse, so just imagine how I feel about my loving husband, and two beautiful children who have been my greatest gift in life.
-I hope you can see my pride and passion through my blog in making life as beautiful as I can with what I have.
+Toby has been a tremendous influence in my life and something that has shaped me into who I am and has helped do the same for my children.

 Thank you to my Spotted Pony for your the silly antics, the good times, for your unbridled love and for the hoof prints that you have left all over my heart!